Britons ordered to stay at home as third national lockdown begins

 Britain has been among the countries worst-hit by COVID-19, with the second highest death toll in Europe and an economy that suffered the sharpest contraction of any in the Group of Seven during the first wave of infections last spring.

-In England alone, some 27,000 people are in hospital with COVID, 40% more than during the first peak in April.
+In England alone, some 27,000 people are in hospital with COVID, 40% more than during the first peak in April, with infection numbers still expected to rise further after increased socialising during the Christmas period.

-“The weeks ahead will be the hardest yet but I really do believe that we are entering the last phase of the struggle, because with every jab that goes into our arms, we are tilting the odds against COVID and in favour of the British people,” said Johnson.
+A Savanta-ComRes poll taken just after Johnson’s address suggested four in five adults in England supported the lockdown.

-Britain has begun rolling out two vaccines, one made by Pfizer and BioNTech and the other by Oxford University and AstraZeneca, and more than a million people have already received their first dose.
+“I definitely think it was the right decision to make.
+The NHS hospitals are really full so we’re in a similar position as we were in lockdown number one,” said Londoner Kaitlin Colucci, 28.

 Since the start of the pandemic, more than 75,000 people have died in the United Kingdom within 28 days of testing positive for coronavirus, according to official figures.

-Under the new lockdown in England, schools are closed to most pupils, people should work from home if possible, and all hospitality and non-essential shops are closed.
+Under the new rules in England, schools are closed to most pupils, people should work from home if possible, and all hospitality and non-essential shops are closed.

 The semi-autonomous executives in Scotland, Wales and Northern Ireland have imposed similar measures.